tushartushar/taksidiotis/guide.md

 * Santorini is a beautiful and all natural part of the Greek Islands with many wonderful places and a variety of ways you can enjoy your time there.
 [click to visit website](https://www.discovergreece.com/el/greek-islands/cyclades/santorini)

+* Visit Lesvos : the island of hidden harmony; a unique destination, recognised as a member of the UNESCO Global Geopark Network, with long tradition and history, inherent contrasts of natural beauty, and delightful flavours with olive oil and ouzo in the spotlight!

 ## Extreme sports